Learn how to repair and waterproof swimming pools with Sani-Tred.

 Full demolition and removal –

 Absolutely everything is demolished and pulled out before the area is filled in.
-If the property owner were planning on building a structure on or near the site where the pool was, full removal would be mandatory.
+If the property owner were planning on building a structure on or near the site where the pool was, fully removing a swimming pool would be mandatory.

 The of full removal of a small, standard pool with easy access can be as low as $6,000 but go as high as $25,000.
 The average cost ranges from $10,000 to $15,000.